Algebraic proof theory for LE-logics: Conclusions and further directions

 \section{Conclusions and further directions}

 \paragraph{Contributions of the present paper.} This paper extends the research programme in algebraic proof theory from substructural logics to arbitrary normal LE-logics.
-Our original contributions concern, on the proof-theoretic side, the use of display calculi, i.e.\ external calculi; on the algebraic side, the use of the canonical extension construction and the constructive canonicity of analytic inductive inequalities \cite{conradie2016constructive}.
+Our original contributions concern, on the proof-theoretic side, the use of display calculi in the context of algebraic proof theory; on the algebraic side, the use of the canonical extension construction and the constructive canonicity of analytic inductive inequalities \cite{conradie2016constructive}.

 \paragraph{LE-logics as generalized modal logics.} Our use of canonical extensions (see paragraph above) reflects the fact that the results of the present paper are grounded on insights which derive from duality theory in modal logic.
-To emphasize this we use terminology which is closer to the literature in modal logic than to the literature in universal algebra.
-Further research directions which build on these insights concern e.g.\ a Goldblatt-Thomason theorem for LE-logics which we are currently investigating.
-Together, these results form a coherent picture in which duality-theoretic results, algebraic results and proof-theoretic results are used in synergy rather than in isolation.
+To emphasize this aspect, we use terminology which is closer to the literature in modal logic than to the literature in universal algebra.
+The results of the present paper pertain to a research strand which stems from the generalized Sahlqvist theory for LE-logics \cite{conradie2019algorithmic} and has given rise not only to the canonicity results which are at the heart of the semantic cut elimination of the present paper, but also to a systematic way of defining various types of semantics for LE-logics \cite{conradie2016categories,CFPPTW17,ModellingInformationalEntropy,VectorSpacesAsKripkeFrames} and their {\em many-valued} versions \cite{GJMPT19,RoughConcepts,ModellingCompetingTheories,TheLogicOfVagueCategories,ModellingSocioPoliticalCompetition} which are also connected to (generalized) probabilistic logics \cite{TowardsaDempsterShaferTheoryOfConcepts}.
+Not only do these lines of research have a common root with the ones of the present paper, but point at the possibility to create an overarching mathematical environment in which results such as canonicity, semantic cut elimination and the Goldblatt-Thomason theorem \cite{CPT18} can be formulated and proved in a uniform and parametric way for two-valued and many-valued logics, and in which duality-theoretic results, algebraic results and proof-theoretic results are used in synergy rather than in isolation.